 The deeper the pink, the darker the green you should apply.

 While the objective is to get rid of pink, the green toner and shampoo will mask any pink tones that remain after clarifying shampoo and bleach.

-All of these materials are readily available at a salon, where you may also get guidance if you have any more questions.
+All these materials are readily available at a salon, where you may also get guidance if you have more questions.

 Related Read: How Long To Leave Bleach In Hair 30 Vol?

 If you want to get rid of your pink hair and go for brown or a hue near your natural hair color, you won’t have to bleach it as much as you would with blonde hair.
 You could even dye your hair using hair color to restore the appearance of your hair.